 The key ambitions for CAS are to:

-provide leadership on Grand Challenges and strategic themes
+- provide leadership on key challenges and strategic themes

 To this end, CAS champions key research clusters and partnerships within its annual programme of activities to help build research capacity, and supports emerging research areas at Nottingham (link to current themes here).